 Still, they got engaged after just two months.
 His wife, Lexie, supported them financially while he got his next business, a talent acquisition and consulting firm called Embark, off the ground.

-Embark now has 10 employees, but it was difficult on Lexie, especially as she gave birth to her and Paul's two children.
+They now have 10 employees, but it was difficult on Lexie, especially as she and her husband had two children.
 "She's one of the unlucky ladies that pregnancy hits very hard," Paul Allen said.
-"She would listen to my daily reports and give me encouragement from the bathroom floor, as she fought off wave after wave of nausea."
+"She would listen to my daily reports and give me encouragement from the bathroom floor, as she fought off waive after waive of nausea."

 Inspiring the product